SwedbankPay/developer.swedbankpay.com/_includes/callback-3-1.md

 {% include accordion-table.html content=acc-6 header_text='What happens if we don’t make the change in time?' header_expand_css='font-weight-normal' %}
 {% capture acc-7 %}
 {: .p .pl-3 .pr-3  }
+IP whitelisting means allowing traffic from specific IP addresses through your firewall or other security settings.
+In this case, it means that you need to allow our new IP addresses so that you can receive technical messages (callbacks) from us.
+{% endcapture %}
+{% include accordion-table.html content=acc-7 header_text='What does IP whitelisting mean?' header_expand_css='font-weight-normal' %}
+{% capture acc-8 %}
+{: .p .pl-3 .pr-3  }
+If you're not managing your technical settings yourself, we recommend reaching out to your technical provider or the partner responsible for operating your solution or infrastructure.
+They can help ensure the IP whitelisting is set up correctly so everything works as expected.
+{% endcapture %}
+{% include accordion-table.html content=acc-8 header_text='What should I do if I don’t know how to whitelist IP addresses?' header_expand_css='font-weight-normal' %}
+{% capture acc-9 %}
+{: .p .pl-3 .pr-3  }
 We recommend that merchants allow both the old and new IP addresses during the transition period.
 This ensures stable callback functionality, even if network issues arise during the migration.
 {% endcapture %}
-{% include accordion-table.html content=acc-7 header_text='Recommendations during the grace period' header_expand_css='font-weight-normal' %}
+{% include accordion-table.html content=acc-9 header_text='Recommendations during the grace period' header_expand_css='font-weight-normal' %}
-{% capture acc-8 %}
+{% capture acc-10 %}
 {: .p .pl-3 .pr-3  }
-Merchants must implement IP blocking (IP allowlisting).
+Merchants must implement IP blocking (IP whitelisting).
 FQDN (domain name blocking) is not supported in this case, as we use fixed IP addresses.
 {% endcapture %}
-{% include accordion-table.html content=acc-8 header_text='Do we need to implement IP blocking or FQDN blocking in our firewall?' header_expand_css='font-weight-normal' %}
+{% include accordion-table.html content=acc-10 header_text='Do we need to implement IP blocking or FQDN blocking in our firewall?' header_expand_css='font-weight-normal' %}
-{% capture acc-9 %}
+{% capture acc-11 %}
 {: .p .pl-3 .pr-3  }
 If you have any questions or need support during implementation, please contact your TOM/TAM or our support team.
 {% endcapture %}
-{% include accordion-table.html content=acc-9 header_text='Who can we contact for assistance?' header_expand_css='font-weight-normal' %}
+{% include accordion-table.html content=acc-11 header_text='Who can we contact for assistance?' header_expand_css='font-weight-normal' %}

 {: .text-right .mt-3}